lineality/Online_Voting_Using_One_Time_Pads/README.md

 - rules, policies, and procedures for announcing and publishing results
 - rules, policies, and procedures for reporting information about the vote: procedures, voter enrollment and participation numbers, etc.
 - Should there be a 'log' of who makes changes to procedures and how?
-- rules, policies, and procedures for election and ballot counting observation
+- rules, policies, and procedures for open and transparent observation of election and ballot counting & processing
 - rules, policies, and procedures for exit polls (what collected, from whom, released when)
 - rules, policies, and procedures for meetings and correspondence transparency around voloting infrastructure and offices and resources
 - rules, policies, and procedures for foreign domestic local and internal interference with the attacks on the election process
 - rules, policies, and procedures for voter registration
 - rules, policies, and procedures for voter identification
-- For evaluation of best practice, performance, and ethics: standards, guidelines, benchmarks and audit materials
+- rules, policies, and procedures for evaluation of best practice, performance, and ethics: standards, guidelines, benchmarks and audit materials
 - rules, policies, and procedures for raw vote results (including ranked-choice etc.)
 - rules, policies, and procedures for choosing vote calculation method
 - rules, policies, and procedures for vote calculation method (e.g. how different numbers of candidates are handled, e.g. 2 vs. not-2)